Subscribe to our Newsletter

 Wicking is a centre of excellence for research, education and support for those affected by dementia.
 Projects are being carried out in Tasmania and nationally, across research fields such as neuroscience, medicine, nursing, psychology and sociology, health, economics and policy.

 Donate to the Wicking Centre

 By making a donation you can make a real difference for future generations in the field of dementia research and education.
 Help us support carers and patients through continuing to deliver free online education such as the Understanding Dementia MOOC (Massive Online Open Course).

-Since inception over 70,000 carers, family members, friends and health professionals from over 170 countries have participated in this nine week course, increasing awareness globally and improving care for loved ones.
+Since inception over 155,000 carers, family members, friends and health professionals from over 180 countries have participated in this course, increasing awareness globally and improving care for loved ones.